EnergyMashupLab/NIST-CTS-Agents/docs/testing.md

 JUnit is an open source unit testing framework for Java.
 It is useful for Java developers to write and run repeatable tests for small chunks of code.

+More in depth documentation on Spring and JUnit is available from the [Spring Testing Documentation](https://docs.spring.io/spring-framework/docs/current/spring-framework-reference/testing.html).

 When using JUnit in Spring, there are several features added that many developers are not aware of.

 First, if you are including the Spring Context in your tests, it becomes an Integration Test, no longer a Unit Test.